Esther 6 — The twelve hours that turned the hunter into the hunted

 ?
 Different story:

-rushed home, mourning, with his head covered.
+Haman rushed home, mourning, with his head covered.

 He told his wife Zeresh and all his friends everything that had happened.
 And their response should have terrified him:

-His advisors and his wife Zeresh told him, "If — the one you've started to fall before — is of the Jewish people, you will not overcome him.
+His advisors and his wife Zeresh told him, "If Mordecai — the one you've started to fall before — is of the Jewish people, you will not overcome him.
 You will surely fall before him."

 And then — before he could even catch his breath, before he could form a plan or figure out his next move:

 He didn't get a moment to regroup.
 He didn't get to skip the dinner.
-The palace servants showed up at his door and hurried him straight to feast — the feast where everything was about to come crashing down.
+The palace servants showed up at his door and hurried him straight to — the feast where everything was about to come crashing down.

 The whole chapter took maybe twelve hours.
 One sleepless night.
 One old record.
 One man's pride.
 And by the end of the day, the man who walked in expecting a promotion walked out knowing he was finished.
 That's how fast things can turn when you're standing on the wrong side of the story.